How to use this approach for effective distance learning with 16–18 students

 Certain topics, such as Hess’ Law Cycles, shapes of molecules and spectroscopy, lend themselves really well to flipped learning.
 It’s the complicated explanation followed by extensive practice that means they work.
 However, there really isn’t any topic that can’t be covered by flipped learning – making it particularly useful for remote teaching.

-Practical work lends itself to flipped learning right now.
-While, for example, A-level students will need to carry out their assessed practicals once back in school, with flipped learning, they can get to grips with the technique and the theory, so they’re ready to go.
+Practical work also lends itself to flipped learning right now.
+While A-level students, for example, will need to carry out their assessed practicals once back in school, with flipped learning, they can get to grips with the technique and the theory, so they’re ready to go.
 Try the screen simulations for titrations and aspirin.

 Learning from experience